 Stephen Webster has been an advocate of ethically sourced materials since the brand launched over 40 years ago.
 We ensure each of our suppliers are compliant with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals, and that our diamonds are conflict-free, sourced from certified suppliers of the Kimberley Process Certification Scheme.
 We use 100% recycled gold and silver across our jewellery collections and use Fairtrade Gold by request.

 Stephen Webster bans the use of single-use water bottles within our business sites and salons, issuing each of our employees with a reusable bottle and filtered water.
 Both internally and with our suppliers, we encourage to minimise single-use plastics, by swapping for alternative environmentally friendly materials.

-In 2018, Stephen Webster made a stand against the world’s plastic pollution problem, with the launch of new product ‘The Last Straw’.
+In 2018, Stephen Webster made a stand against the world’s plastic pollution problem, with the launch of ‘The Last Straw’.
 An alternative to single-use plastic straws, the innovative straws are handcrafted in Sterling silver and engraved with the owner’s first name.
 In collaboration with Plastic Oceans International, 10% of all sales proceeds are donated to support the charities on-going work on preserving our oceans.

 As a business, we are mindful of our internal waste and are proud to be awarded gold status from First Mile for our recycling and waste management.
 We hold our suppliers to responsible business practices on waste management, wastewater management, stormwater management, and pollution prevention.

-Stephen Webster also uses recyclable paper products and packaging certified by the Forest Stewardship Council (FSC) and are actively working to implement flat-pack packaging to further reduce our emissions on both transportation and storage.
+Stephen Webster also uses recyclable paper products and packaging certified by the Forest Stewardship Council (FSC) and are actively working to implement outer flat-pack packaging to further reduce our emissions on both transportation and storage.